Opus 1 (Opus album)

-Opus 1 is the debut and only studio album by Yugoslav progressive rock band Opus, released in 1975.
+Opus 1 is the lone studio album by Yugoslav progressive rock band Opus, released in 1975.

 Recording and release

 The band Opus, formed and led by organist Miodrag Okrugić, from its formation in 1973 until the final breakup in 1979 went through two breakups and reformations and numerous lineup changes.
 Opus 1 was recorded after the band's first reformation, in 1975, in the lineup which, beside Okrugić, featured Slobodan Orlić (a former Siluete members, bass guitar), Ljubomir Jerković (drums), and Dušan Prelević (a former Korni Grupa member, vocals).
 The album was recorded during August 1975, in PGP-RTB's Studio V. The album, released in luxurious sleeve designed by Dragan S. Stefanović, featured symphonic rock-oriented sound.

 The song "Opus / Žena tame", was previously, under the name "Opus No.1", performed by Okrugić's former band YU Grupa, but never recorded.
 The song "Memento Mori" featured Dah frontman Zlatko Manojlović as guest vocalist.